rkuma183/wilsonmar.github.io/calendar/index.md

 I have a separate calendar I use to plan my day.

-## Conferences coming Up #
+## Vents coming Up #

-In October I'll be in Disneyland for
-StarWest.

-Come attend my classes:
+Here are when I plan on traveling:

    * <strong><a target="_blank" href="https://starwest.techwell.com/program/preconference-training/mastering-hp-loadrunner-performance-testing-starwest-2016">
    Performance Testing 2-days Sunday & Monday</a></strong>.